 We know that fundraising appeals work best when they show urgency and what's at stake.
 (Of course, there are other essential characteristics that I won't be addressing in this post.)

 Why Urgency is Essential in a Fundraising Appeal

 Donors are not sitting around waiting for your next appeal.
 They are busy living their lives.
 To make a gift now, most donors need a reason to act immediately.

-The psychology of giving shows us that people would rather help someone in trouble than help someone who's already been helped.
+The psychology of giving dictates that people would rather help someone who’s in trouble right now than help someone who's already been helped.

-As soon as you hear that a kitten is stuck in a neighbor's tree, you'd likely rush over to see if you can help.
+As soon as you hear that a kitten is stuck in a neighbor's tree, you'll likely rush over to see if you can help.
 Lend a ladder?
 Call a cat rescuer?
 Talk sweetly to it?
-You'd want to do something—anything—right away.
+You'll want to do something—anything—right away.
 The situation is urgent!

-But if you simply heard that a kitten had been stuck in your neighbor's tree and a cat rescuer saved it, you likely wouldn't rush over there.
-Why would you?
+But if you simply hear that a kitten had been stuck in your neighbor's tree and a cat rescuer saved it, you likely won’t rush over there.
+Why should you?
 Someone else already handled the problem.

 Fundraising is like that too.
 Urgency gets people to act now.

-IMPORTANT NOTE: You don't need a life or death situation to create urgency.
+But you don't need a life-or-death situation to create urgency.

 You can create urgency by...